 The hospital employs nearly 2,000 individuals, and has more than 400 physicians in 38 medical specialties on its medical staff.
-Many non-profits can’t even dream of this kind of growth, but Carroll Hospital has made a habit of it.
+Many non-profits can not even dream of this kind of growth, but Carroll Hospital has made a habit of it.

 Large hospitals like Carroll often need to fulfill requirements for eDiscovery, a communications archiving process that can be expensive and difficult to maintain, but is required to meet regulatory compliance standards.
 In addition, housing and servicing such storage systems in-house can be a daunting task for any IT department, let alone one also tasked with supporting complex medical systems.